davidokeyode/prismacloud-workshops-labs/workshops/azure-cloud-protection/modules/6-protect-linux-hosts-and-containers.md

 ---
-Title: 6 - Protect Single Host Linux Containers in Azure
+Title: 6 - Protect Linux Hosts and Containers in Azure
-Description: Prisma Cloud Compute provides a comprehensive set of cecurity capabilities to protect containerized workloads everywhere including single host linux containers
+Description: Prisma Cloud Compute provides a comprehensive set of security capabilities to protect containerized workloads everywhere including Linux hosts and containers
 Author: David Okeyode
 ---
-# Module 6: Protect Single Host Linux Containers in Azure
+# Module 6: Protect Linux Hosts and Containers in Azure

-In the previous lesson, an ARO cluster was created.
-If you have not completed this lesson, you can refer to it [here](1-create-aro-cluster.md).
-In this workshop lesson, you will connect to the cluster as the kubeadmin user through the OpenShift web console and the OpenShift CLI.
-You'll be using this cluster for the rest of the lessons in this workshop.
-Here's what we'll be completing:
+In the previous lessons, you implemented some of the Cloud Security Posture Management capabilities of Prisma Cloud.
+From this lesson, we will begin to implement workload protection capabilities particularly in relation to containerized workloads in Azure.
+Here are the tasks that we will be completing in this module:

 > * Download and install twistCLI
 > * Scan the vulnerability and compliance of container images using twistCLI